 WhatsApp director clarified that the changes were intended to achieve two purposes: to enable their new set of features around their business messaging service and to provide greater transparency.
 It was further added that there were no changes that WhatsApp had made to their data sharing policies with Facebook.

-WhatsApp became the 23rd most downloaded app in the United Kingdom.
+In January 2021, WhatsApp became the 23rd most downloaded app in the United Kingdom.

 Before January 12th, WhatsApp was the eighth most downloaded app in the UK, but its ranking dropped significantly after the policy change announcement.